iajackson/skript_slackbot/README.md

 - SLACK_TOKEN The slack token authorising access for the bot
 - SIGNING_SECRET The signing secret used to verify slack events
+- PORT The port the bot will run on

 ## Usage

 `python slackbot.py`

+## Docker Usage

+`docker compose up`

+### Environment variables

+- BOT_SLACK_TOKEN - The bot user oauth token
+- BOT_SIGNING_SECRET - The bot signing secret
+- BOT_PORT - The port the bot will run on